-- Twitter: Share informational tweets and statistics about your field, then call out employees who help to further your company’s goals and mission.
+- X (formerly Twitter): Share informational tweets and statistics about your field, then call out employees who help to further your company’s goals and mission.

-For the employees who enjoy them, social media shoutouts can help them feel recognized and important.
-It can also show your social media audience that you value your employees.
+As an added bonus, social media shoutouts can also show your social media audience that you value your employees.
 Through this, your followers will feel more connected to your organization, as they can get to know the people working behind the scenes.

 Anyone who earned a trophy in a high school sport or club likely remembers the feeling of excellence and achievement.